dcherian/tidy-xarray/intro.md

 # Introduction

-## Purpose

-Array data that is represented by Xarray objects is often multivariate, multi-dimensional and very complex.
-Part of the beauty of Xarray as that it is adaptable and scalable to represent a large number of data structures.
-But this can also introduce difficulty (especially for learning users) arriving at a workable structure that will be suitable for your analytical needs.
+Array data that are represented by Xarray objects are often multivariate, multi-dimensional, and very complex.
+Part of the beauty of Xarray is that it is adaptable and scalable to represent a large number of data structures.
+However, this can also introduce difficulty (especially for learning users) in arriving at a workable structure that will best suit one's analytical needs.

 This project is motivated by community sentiment and experiences that oftentimes, the hardest part of learning and teaching Xarray is teaching users how best to use Xarray conceptually.
+We hope to leverage the experiences of Xarray and geospatial data users to arrive at a unifying definition of 'tidy' data in this context and best-practices for 'tidying' geospatial raster data represented by Xarray objects.

-In this section, we discuss common characteristics of gridded datasets and what 'tidy' data looks like and means in this context.
+In this section, we discuss common characteristics of gridded datasets and what 'tidy' data looks like and means in these settings.

 ## A brief primer on tidy data